yalmip/yalmip.github.io/_posts/examples/2016-09-17-decayrate.md

 ### Built-in bisection solver

-The bisection algorithm above has been implemented in a high-level solver [bisection],
+The bisection algorithm above has been implemented in a high-level solver [bisection](/command/bisection),

 ````matlab
 sdpvar t